Sagebox/Sagebox-rs/README.md

 With other slider functions, the slider can be told to fill a memory value (e.g. <i>`&mut i32`</i> or <i>`&mut f32`</i>) as it is moved, so there’s no need to call <i>**box_slider.get_pos()**</i>.
 This can abstract the GUI from routines that use the slider's real-time position without knowing about the slider or GUI.

-Sliders, radio buttons, checkboxes, input boxes, list-boxes, text widgets, and other controls are all this easy to use, and can be scaled to more complexity.
+Sliders, radio buttons, checkboxes, input boxes, list-boxes, and other controls are all this easy to use, and can be scaled to more complexity.

-With various widgets, you can call up color selectors, date pickers, formatted message boxes, image view & img before/after windows, and so-forth.
+With various widgets, you can call up color selectors, date pickers, formatted message boxes, image view & image before/after windows, and so-forth.

-This really represents Sagebox in a nutshell -- all examples for Sagebox (even the larger, more comprehensive ones), use the above approach, just with more Sagebox tools and functions.
+This basically represents Sagebox in a nutshell -- all examples for Sagebox (even the larger, more comprehensive ones), use the above approach, just with more Sagebox tools and functions.

 ## Simple and Powerful